biantongfei/SocialEgoNet/README.md

 ## Train and Test

-To train and test SocialEgoNet on JPL-P4S, you need download the data and save it under the current project path.
+To train and test SocialEgoNet on JPL-Social, you need download the data and save it under the current project path.

 To train a new SocialEgoNet, run
 ```
 python scripts/train.py --cfg config/train.yaml
 ```

-To test the pretrained weights on JPL-P4S, run
+To test the pretrained weights on JPL-Social, run
 ```
 python scripts/test.py --cfg config/test.yaml --check_point weights/socialegonet_jpl.pt
 ```